limjinsun/ruby-tcp-ip-chat/README.md

-# TCP/IP Server Client Chatting Application.

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Project - TCP/IP Server Client Chatting Application.

 ![tcp-ip-chat](./assets/chat-full.gif)